Ondřej Čelůstka

 Ondřej Čelůstka (born 18 June 1989; /cs/) is a Czech former professional footballer who played as a defender.

-He was a member of the Czech Republic national team and represented the under-21 team at the 2011 UEFA European Under-21 Football Championship.
+He was a member of the Czech Republic national team from 2013 to 2021 and represented the under-21 team at the 2011 UEFA European Under-21 Football Championship.

 Club career

 Early football career

 Čelůstka began his career with Fastav Zlín, making his professional debut in the Czech First League during the 2007–08 season, and then playing more regularly in the following one.
 His good performances ensured him a regular place with Czech leading club Slavia Prague, with whom he made fourteen appearances and a goal in the first half of the 2009–10 Czech First League.

 On 1 February 2010, Čelůstka signed with Serie A outfit U.S. Città di Palermo on loan, with an option to sign him permanently at the end of season.
 He was awarded the number #89 jersey from the rosanero.
 He made his league Serie A debut in 2010, coming as a substitute for Marco Calderoni in the second half during a 3–1 home victory against Bologna.